 Human-Animal Studies: An Interdisciplinary Module Exploring Animals in Society (Institute for Advanced Teaching and Learning)

 At the Sorbonne Nouvelle in Paris, I taught as lecteur de langue anglaise for the Licence d'Anglais, the Licence Langues étrangères appliquées and the Concours d'Agrégation.
-I have taught on medieval French papers at the University of Oxford, where I offered lectured on the Chastelaine de Vergy and The History of the Book.
+I have taught on medieval French papers at the University of Oxford, where I lectured on the Chastelaine de Vergy and the History of the Book.

 I have facilitated undergraduate workshops on Medieval Women's Writing and Music of the Crusades (see below for further details).